z669016/adventofcode-2021/README.md

 Part two required a different method for computing the fuel consumption, so I parameterized that method and passed it into the ```altitudeFuelCost```, and ```optimalAltitude```.
 For the complicated computation, I decided to cache the fuel consumption once calculated.
 Overall quite straight forward.

+## Day 8
+Part 1 is really simple, just count the strings of length 2, 3, 4 or 7 ... done.
+Part 2 is a bit more tricky.
+I used a brute force on this one ...
+I' ve created a list of all possible permutations of "abcdefg".
+Then checked which permutation would get me a valid number on all teh encoded values on the left, and then used that permutation to decode the values on the right.